aprilfaithdays/StyleMe-Front-End/README.md

 </div>

 ## Live Demo:
-[StyleMe♡ Live](https://style-me.netlify.app/) - Feel free to explore and experience StyleMe♡ in the following link
+[StyleMe♡ Live](https://style-me.netlify.app/) - Feel free to explore and experience StyleMe♡ with this link link

 ## Video Demo:
 [StyleMe♡ Walkthrough](https://youtu.be/SUtbYjUhQDU) - Here's a quick walkthrough of what you can do with the StyleMe♡ site